blinklet/blog-posts/Published/network-simulators-page/network-simulators-page.md

 [Colosseum](https://www.northeastern.edu/colosseum/) provides open-source wireless software for [wireless network emulation](https://docs.srsran.com/en/latest/).
 The software appears to be based on standard PC hardware and radios.
 I wonder if one can emulate the radios and build a completely virtual lab, maybe by combining it with [ns-O-RAN](https://openrangym.com/ran-frameworks/ns-o-ran) or [GNUradio](https://wiki.gnuradio.org/index.php?title=What_Is_GNU_Radio).

 This project looks interesting to me because it seems to have open-source versions of key components in wireless RAN and Core networks.
-The project is made up of many different sub-projects. [srsRAN 22.10](https://github.com/srsran/srsRAN) was released in November 2022.
+The project is made up of many different sub-projects.

 Colosseum web site: <a href="https://www.northeastern.edu/colosseum/" target="_blank" rel="noopener noreferrer">https://www.northeastern.edu/colosseum/</a>